BxCppDev/bxdecay0/examples/ex02/README.rst

    ``bxdecay0-config`` utility script should be in your path.
 #.
 Cd in the BxDecay0's ``ex02`` source directory:
 #.
 Configure  and build  ``ex02``  from a  dedicated build  directory,
-   assuming HepMC3 is installed from *Linuxbrew* :
+   assuming HepMC3 is installed from *spack* :

    .. code:: bash